roberddd/batchgenie/docs/index.md

     - **Exporting**:
         - Batch export objects, collections, and materials to blend files with ease.
 You can choose to export them as individual blend files or combine all selected assets into a single blend file.
 This feature is directly integrated into the Asset Browser for seamless access and functionality.

-    - **Asset Preview Rendering**:
-        - One click batch rendering making the process swift and efficient.
-        - Supports rendering of multiple types of Assets: materials, collections, and objects, including VDB volumes.
-        - Seamless Asset Browser integration allows you to easily select and render images for your existing Assets.
-You can render any combination of different Asset types, including materials, objects, and collections.
-        - Advanced filtering to find and replace missing or low-quality Asset Previews for both newly imported Assets and your existing Asset Library.
-        - Easy controls for light and background settings to tailor the images to your liking, with support for HDRI images.
-        - Render to external locations: Expand beyond Asset previews by saving images externally, facilitating the quick creation of professional showcase images for your Assets.

     - **Utilities**:
         - Utilities are available for working with your current blend file and are integrated into the Asset Browser for quick access.
         - Tools for bulk updating material settings such as Displacement and eevee specific settings.